-The Societal Impacts Report (D8.4) intends to identify potential social impacts that the RESCCUE project may imply.
+The update of the Societal Impacts Report (D8.9) intends to identify potential social impacts that the RESCCUE project may imply.
 This deliverable presents the different types of societal impacts and defines the ones that will be considered within RESCCUE.